bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 - [ ] Set the data you fetch to state.
 - [ ] Map over the list and render a component for each character on the page.
 - [ ] You must display at least one element for each star wars character in the data set.
-- [ ] The elements must be styled with either SemanticUI or styled-components - don't rely on browser default styles.
+- [ ] The elements must be styled with either Reactstrap or styled-components - don't rely on browser default styles.

 #### Required best practices: